Harshilbhardwaj47/java-wonders/README.md

 # what is servlet?
 A servlet is a small Java program that runs within a Web server.
 Servlets receive and respond to requests from Web clients, usually across HTTP, the HyperText Transfer Protocol.

+# Build and release management
+Release management is the process of managing, planning, scheduling and controlling a software build through different stages and environments; including testing and deploying software releases.